-Bricks are one of the oldest types of building materials.
-The brick's popularity as an ideal building material has not diminished over the years as they are relatively inexpensive to manufacture, very durable, and require less maintenance.
+Bricks are amongst the oldest of building materials.
+The brick's popularity as an ideal building material has not diminished over the years as they are relatively inexpensive to manufacture, very durable, and requires minimal maintenance.

 Conventionally, bricks are made of kiln-baked mixtures of clay.
-In the ancient times, mud was used to make bricks, and simply dried in the sun.
-The oldest known bricks date back to 7500 BC.
-Presently, concrete, sand and lime, and glass along with clay are being used to make bricks.
+In ancient times, mud was used to make bricks and simply dried in the sun.
+The oldest known bricks date back to 7,500 BC.
+Presently, concrete, sand and lime, and glass with clay are being used to make bricks.

 The color and hardness of the brick is determined by the raw materials used and the baking temperature.
-Mostly bricklaying is done manually; hence the brick size is maintained at a size comfortable to fit in the hand.
+Most bricklaying is done manually, hence the brick size is maintained at a size comfortable to fit in the hand.
 Bricks are held together by mortar.
-Bricks are arranged in numerous patterns called bonds so as to enhance the overall strength.
+Bricks are arranged in numerous patterns called bonds to enhance the overall strength.
 Ideally, the compressive strength of a common brick should be 50 kg/cm2, and the water absorption capacity should not be more than 20% by weight.

 Types of Bricks

 The different types of bricks are listed below:

 - Common brick is red.
 It is sometimes used as a backup brick based on the quality.